seanhoughton/seanhoughton.github.io/_posts/2009-12-10-transformers-war-for-cybertron-video-game-exclusive-debut-trailer-hd-game-trailers-videos-gametrailers-com.markdown

 - Programming
 tags: []
 ---
-<p>I haven't updated this page in a long time, mainly because I've been working on this game night and day.
-It's going to be good!</p>
+I haven't updated this page in a long time, mainly because I've been working on this game night and day.
+It's going to be good!

-<p><a href="http://www.gametrailers.com/video/exclusive-debut-transformers-war/59860">Transformers: War for Cybertron Video Game, Exclusive Debut Trailer HD | Game Trailers &amp; Videos | GameTrailers.com</a>.</p>
+<a href="http://www.gametrailers.com/video/exclusive-debut-transformers-war/59860">Transformers: War for Cybertron Video Game, Exclusive Debut Trailer HD | Game Trailers &amp; Videos | GameTrailers.com</a>.